July 19, 2018

 As a former nurse and volunteer at WithinReach, I am particularly passionate about WithinReach’s work to promote health through immunization.
 John and I both are!
 When the WithinReach team learned that we were going to visit United Arab Emirates (UAE) and Egypt, they asked if we could capture our adventures and share what we learned about staying healthy while traveling.
 I know all about what it takes to build community immunity in Washington State, but I realized we would need additional protections to travel somewhere that was 10,000 miles from home.
 And even though it was a crazy week getting everything in order, including vaccinations and customs-friendly medications, we were so excited to visit this ancient (but new to us!) part of the world.

-A little plug: for a complete list of what you need for traveling in the Middle East, the Department of Health and WithinReach created a Pilgrimage flyer in which shares required and recommended vaccines, as well as WithinReach’s statewide Family Health Hotline (1-800-322-2588) that you can call to find a clinic near you to help with all your questions!
+A little plug: for a complete list of what you need for traveling in the Middle East, the Washington State Department of Health and WithinReach created a pilgrimage flyer in which shares required and recommended vaccines, as well as WithinReach’s statewide Help Me Grow Hotline (1-800-322-2588) that you can call to find a clinic near you to help with all your questions!
 Always check with your provider on travel shots at least 2 months prior to a trip if you can.
 Our vaccines were up to date, so with our tight turn around schedule we didn’t have too many surprises that would prevent us from going.

 In Abu Dhabi, a city tour took us to a beautiful mosque.
 Just like covering up on a tour of the Vatican, the etiquette was to dress modestly for the mosque as well.
 I wore an all-black abaya (which is a simple, loose over-garment, essentially a robe-like dress, worn by some women in parts of the Muslim world) which covered every inch of me except my face which was a bit more than I am used to for the heat of a mid-June trip.